 Hunting is a refreshing passion.
-We head into every hunt knowing that danger and injury is possible, though.
-Here are the most common hunting injuries.
+But, we head into every hunt knowing injuries can happen.

 The word “hunting” covers such a variety scenarios, terrains, and styles… and as a result, a wide variety of injuries are possible.
 Thankfully, safety is a big focus in the industry, and new products come out every year that are focused on preventing injuries from happening.